Germany fines Facebook for under-reporting complaints

 Faced with a global backlash over the role its platform played in election campaigns from the United States and Britain to the Philippines, Facebook has been on a public relations drive to improve its image.

+But Facebook said it had complied with its transparency obligations under the law, known as ‘NetzDG’, adding that some aspects of the law “lacked clarity”.
+Facebook said it reserved the right to appeal the ruling after studying it.

 Under Germany’s network transparency law, social media platforms are required to report the number of complaints of illegal content they have received.
-The charge that Facebook did not report the full extent of the complaints it received could undermine its drive to burnish its reputation.
+The charge that Facebook did not report the full extent of the complaints it received could undermine its efforts to burnish its reputation.

-Facebook did not immediately respond to requests for comment on the ruling, which it can appeal.

 Newly appointed Justice Minister Christine Lambrecht said the option for making a complaint under the transparency law was harder to find on Facebook than an option for complaining that a post violated the platform’s community standards.